Evidence-based actions for balance

 Support employees who are struggling with personal or health issues.

-• There are many tools and resources available to help:
+• there are many tools and resources available to help:

-• A tool to support employee success is a free tool to support employers in helping an employee create and follow a workplace plan that addresses performance and workplace stressors.
+• A tool to support employee success is a free tool employers can use to help an employee address performance and workplace stressors.
+The tool demonstrates how to create and follow a workplace plan.

 Support employees who are caregivers.